benkelly/Airline-Seat-Planner-Aws-Lambda/README.md

     note: the `@input.json` refers to the file in the root of this project, which is also a good reference to the json schema for the input data JSON! :neckbeard:

-5. If you are even more of a mad insane you can run it trough Sam-cli:
+5. If you are even up for some more fun you can run it through Sam-cli:
-    - I won't go into much detail about running this project though as you'll be essentially repeating step [4] (#spring-api) plus there's loads of great guides out there!
+    - I won't go into much detail about running this project though as you'll be essentially repeating step [4](#springApi) plus there's loads of great guides out there!
         - Either way I've supplied a `template.yaml` to get the ball running! :^)